operator-framework/olm-docs/content/en/docs/advanced-tasks/updating-an-operator.md

 $ kubectl delete pods -n olm -l olm.catalogSource=operatorhubio-catalog

 ```
 The operators that were installed from the catalog will be updated automatically or manually, depending on the value of `installPlanApproval` in the Subscription for the operator.
-For more information on approving manual updates to operators, please see How do I approve an update?
+For more information on approving manual updates to operators, please read [this](/docs/concepts/crds/subscription#manually-approving-upgrades-via-subscriptions) section.